Tuan96/rock-paper-scissors/README.md

 ## Thoughts

 This is a simple project that I built to learn JavaScript.
 Any feedback is greatly appreciated.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Thank you.